phenopackets/phenopacket-schema/docs/cancer-example.rst

 The first biosample is a biopsy taken from the wall of the urinary bladder.
 The histologuical diagnosis is represented by a National Cancer Institute's Thesaurus code.
 This is a primary malignant neoplasm with stage T2bN2.
 A VCF file representing a paired normal germline sample is located at ``/data/genomes/urothelial_ca_wgs.vcf.gz`` on the file system.
+In order to specify the procedure used to remove the bladder and prostate gland, we use the NCIT term for `Radical Cystoprostatectomy <http://purl.obolibrary.org/obo/NCIT_C51899>`_ (defined as the simultaneous surgical resection of the urinary bladder and prostate gland with pelvic lymphadenectomy).

 .. code-block:: json